 Piazza Michelangelo is on the south bank of the Arno River.
 It provides a panoramic view of the city.
 There are some sculptures in the square.
 Above all, most people come here for the spectacular view of the city.

 We did a morning run from our hotel to the top.
 It was so awesome!
 The views are incredible.
-The sunset is suppose to be incredible but we opted for the sunrise!
+The sunset is supposed to be incredible but we opted for the sunrise!

 Pizza Making Class